Conformal Tradeoffs: Operational Profiles Beyond Coverage: Finite-sample distribution of calibration-conditional coverage

-This appendix derives an exact finite-sample characterization of the \emph{calibration-conditional coverage} of a fixed split conformal predictor under exchangeability.
-The key point is that coverage is a pure \emph{rank} event: the future true-label score is compared to a calibration order statistic.
-This yields a distribution-free pivot and an exact Beta law for realized (calibration-conditional) coverage across calibration draws.
+This appendix derives a finite-sample characterization of the \emph{calibration-conditional coverage} of a fixed split conformal predictor under exchangeability.
+Coverage is a pure \emph{rank} event: the future true-label score is compared to a calibration order statistic.
+This yields a distribution-free pivot and a Beta law for realized (calibration-conditional) coverage across calibration draws.
 This pivot is the input to SSBC (Appendix~\ref{app:ssbc}).
+The derivation presented here is a one-shot rank/order-statistic pivot, complementary to the Beta–Binomial/de Finetti route in Marques Filho’s analysis of the exchangeable sequence of future coverage indicators \citep{Marques2025Beta}.